 How can I avoid gaining weight back when I stop using the medicine?

-No. If you decide weight-loss medicines aren’t right for you, you can still meet your weight-loss goals.
-It’s important to develop healthy eating habits, but don’t expect to change everything overnight.
+If you decide weight-loss medicines aren’t right for you, you can still meet your weight-loss goals.
+It’s important to develop healthy eating habits.
+But don’t expect to change everything overnight.
 Start by training yourself to eat without doing anything else at the same time.
 For example, don’t eat while you watch TV.
 Focus on what you’re eating.
 Try to eat slowly.

 Next, change what and how much you eat.
-Your doctor can help you create a low-calorie diet plan that will help you lose weight.
+Your doctor can help you create a low-calorie or low-carb diet plan that will help you lose weight.
 They can offer tips for healthy snacking and portion control.

 It is also important to be physically active.
-A good goal for many people is to work up to exercising for at least 30 minutes, 4 to 6 times a week (for a total of 150 minutes per week).
+Regardless of your weight loss goal, the minimum recommended exercise for improving health is 30 minutes 5 times a week (for a total of 150 minutes per week).
 Regular exercise helps you burn calories faster, even when you are sitting still.
 Exercise also helps you burn fat and build muscle.

 Aerobic exercise raises your heart rate and helps you burn calories.
-Aerobic exercises include swimming, brisk walking, jogging and bicycling.
+Examples of aerobic exercises include swimming, brisk walking, jogging, and bicycling.
 Anaerobic exercise, such as weight training, is also good because it adds muscle mass to your body.
 Muscle burns calories faster than fat.

 Be sure to check with your family doctor before you begin an exercise program.
-He or she can help you create an exercise plan that will help you meet your goals.
+They can help you create an exercise plan that will help you meet your goals.

 Copyright © American Academy of Family Physicians